Samsung/Tizen.CircularUI/doc/guide/CirclePage.md

 * CircleSlider
-    - Circle Slider changes value corresponding to rotary events. this shows a circle bar at the edge of the circle screen.
+    - Circle Slider changes value corresponding to the `Rotary Event`. this shows a circle bar at the edge of the circle screen.
-You can change radius of circle bar with modifying radius value.
+You can change the radius of circle bar with modifying radius value.

     ![circle_slider](data/circle_slider.png)